-In a perfect world, audiences who see my content would be as excited to share it as they are to share memes and remixes of the yodeling boy in Walmart, but unfortunately, that’s not the world we live in.
+In a perfect world, audiences who see my content would be as excited to share, but unfortunately, that’s not the world we live in.

 We need to readjust our understanding of the term “viral” as it relates to content marketing, and extend the meaning beyond empty numbers and vanity metrics to create real value.

 We need to focus on content that’s extremely interesting and relevant to an audience who will potentially buy your products, talk about your product or service, and derive significant value from using your products.
 Your content strategies need to be data-driven.
 Today when content creation is in overdrive, simply creating great content is not enough.